-- Agent settings when using panels whose configuration is set using the Databases .
-Administration dashboard, clicking this button opens the relevant screen in the Databases Administration dashboard (for example, clicking this button from within the Databases > Locks panel opens the Locks screen). - Refresh clicking this button retrieves the data acquired using the most recent sampling. - Useful links used for carrying out further investigation using the following external sources: - Navigate to Oracle Performance a central knowledge base about all of Quest Software's database monitoring products. - Ask Quest Community Forum for Foglight products. - Contact support central knowledge base about all of Quest Software's products. - About Information regard the versions being used.
+- Useful links used for carrying out further investigation using the following external sources: - Navigate to Oracle Performance a central knowledge base about all of Quest Software's database monitoring products. - Ask Foglight Community Forum for Foglight products. - Contact support central knowledge base about all of Quest Software's products. - About Information regard the versions being used.